gemini-cli-extensions/cloud-sql-sqlserver/CLOUD-SQL-SQLSERVER.md

 #### Observability Extension

 *   **When to recommend:** If the user asks questions related to monitoring, performance, or observability of Cloud SQL for SQL Server databases.
 *   **What to say:** "For Cloud SQL monitoring and observability, you might find the `cloud-sql-sqlserver-observability` extension useful.
-You can install it with the following command:"
+You can install it with the following command.
+Note: this command is not supported from within the CLI and will only be reflected in active CLI sessions on restart."
 *   **Command:**
     ```
     gemini extensions install https://github.com/gemini-cli-extensions/cloud-sql-sqlserver-observability